Nurse Practitioner School Interview Questions & Guidance

 First, the Basics

 The first thing a student should do is start with the basics.
 Some nurses may have been out of the job-search arena for a while, so brushing up on the basics is prudent.
-First, become familiar with nurse practitioner scope, roles, and job duties.
+First, become familiar with the nurse practitioner’s scope, roles, and job duties.
 It can help answer some of the questions.
-Of course, the student should also make sure they know who they are meeting with, where they are meeting, and what time the interview appointment starts.
+Of course, the students should also make sure they know who they are meeting with, where they are meeting, and what time the interview appointment starts.
 It helps to write this information down or enter it into an electronic planner or phone.
 Scoping out the campus (if it's not a telephone interview) might be a good idea to make sure the interviewee knows where to go and how long it takes to get there.

 Why Do You Want to Be a Nurse Practitioner?